cwebberOps/log_monitor/README.md

 1. Add more useful/interesting output about the overall traffic
 2. Move to logrus to get better output handling.
-3. Factor out parsing and general db handling into functions to make main() more readable.
-4. Not super happy with the shape of the manageAvgTraffic and getAvgTraffic functions
+3. Not super happy with the shape of the manageAvgTraffic and getAvgTraffic functions
-5. The parsing does not account for HTTP Status and calculates all requests the same.
+4. The parsing does not account for HTTP Status and calculates all requests the same.
 In the future HTTP status should be broken out, etc.
-6. The parsing is janky at best.
+5. The parsing is janky at best.
 Porting https://github.com/xojoc/logparse would probably be best.

+## Known Issues

+There is a major limitation in the way that averages are being calculated.
+Because we are not addressing when there is zero traffic during an interval, we are not calculating a valid average if there is no traffic.
+Given that this is meant to deal with large amounts of traffic vs we have no traffic, it feels like a useful tradeoff.